van-richard/CodingNotes/_build/html/_sources/notebooks/commandline/slurm.md

 ## Slurm Scripts

-### Directives (`#SBATCH`)
+<span style="font-size:1.5em;">**Directives (`#SBATCH`)**</span>

 The way that Slurm determines how to allocate your jobs to the cluster (i.e. across how many compute nodes, with how many CPUs, for how long etc) is via Slurm directives that are included at the top of your job script.
-These directives are indicated by lines starting with `##SBATCH`
+These directives are indicated by lines starting with `#SBATCH`.
+Here are some examples:

-#### Example: CPU Job
+::::{tab-set}

-Change the words in all-caps to what you need.
+:::{tab-item} CPU Jobs
 ```bash
 #!/bin/bash
 #SBATCH --partition=PARTITION